Brotman Law Featured in Inc. Magazine - Fastest Growing Law Firm in California

 The Employment Development Department (EDD)

-The Employment Development Department (EDD) The Employment Development Department, or EDD, is one of the largest California state departments and is responsible for administering the payroll tax regulations for California businesses and individuals Payroll taxes administered by the Employment Development Department (EDD) include the following: Employment Training Tax (ETT) Unemployment Insurance (UI) Personal Income Tax (PIT) … Read more
+Key Takeaways The Employment Development Department (EDD) The Employment Development Department, or EDD, is one of the largest California state departments and is responsible for administering the payroll tax regulations for California businesses and individuals.
+Unemployment Insurance, also taxed at a rate of 0.
+Personal Income Tax is levied on the income of California residents and … Read more

 Employment Development Department Installment Agreement – Part One